Google Custom Search Plugin

 2. After doing that, you will be able to manage your engine.

-3. Choose the look and feel of your search box and search results, matching your blog's design
+5. You can also change the look and feel of your search box and search results, matching your blog's design by going to "Look and Feel"

 That's awesome Laura!
 It was pretty easy to set up.
 Just a Note: You may want to link to this page from your blog post.
 It took me 10 minutes to find this page again once I lost it the first time.